viceprakash/bash-shell-script-to-Generate-inventory-Patching-Compliance-in-csv-format/README.md

-# bash/shellscript to Generate inventory,Patching/Compliance report in csv format
+# bash/shellscript to Generate inventory,Patching/Compliance report in csv format on muliple RHEL/CentoS servers
 bash/shell script to Generate inventory/Patching/Compliance on multiple RHEL/CentOS &amp; Ubuntu Servers

 if you are running a Red Hat environment without satellite integration, or if it is CentOS systems, this script will help you to create a report like listed usecases